-- 51. Saplings' child protection procedures comply with all relevant legislation and the guidance issued by the Bucks Safeguarding Children Board (BSCB).
-Further details regarding the BSCB are available at www.bucks-lscb.org.uk. - 52.
-Each Setting has a designated Safeguarding Officer who is contactable at all times while the club is in session.
+- 53. Saplings' child protection procedures comply with all relevant legislation and the guidance issued by the Bucks Safeguarding Children Board (BSCB).
+Further details regarding the BSCB are available at www.bucks-lscb.org.uk. - 54.
+Little Willows has at least one designated Safeguarding Officer who is contactable at all times while the club is in session.
 The Safeguarding Officer is responsible for the management of child protection issues and liaison with external agencies.
-The following staff are Safeguarding Designated Officers: - a) Lorna Crook (Owner); - b) Karen Tate (Operations Officer/Little Ash Manager); - c) Vicky Dixon (Little Willows Manager); - d) Caroline Hussey (Little Oaks Manager).
+The following staff are Safeguarding Designated Officers:

+a) Lorna Crook

+(Owner);

+b) Caroline Hussey

+(Setting Manager);